Excel-projects/Script-Help/README.md

   <img src="Images/ReadMe/RibbonAddScriptColumnButton.gif" />
 </h1>

+T-SQL (Transact-Structured Query Language)
-* T-SQL Create Table - This menu item will format the script column to drop/create the table then insert the values
+  - T-SQL Create Table - This menu item will format the script column to drop/create the table then insert the values
-* T-SQL Insert Values – This menu item will format the script column to use individual insert statements
+  - T-SQL Insert Values – This menu item will format the script column to use individual insert statements
-* T-SQL Merge Values – This menu item will format the script column to use a merge statement with a select values
+  - T-SQL Merge Values – This menu item will format the script column to use a merge statement with a select values
-* T-SQL Select Values – This menu item will format the script column to be used in insert statements
+  - T-SQL Select Values – This menu item will format the script column to be used in insert statements
-* T-SQL Select Union – This menu item will format the script column to be used in an update statement
+  - T-SQL Select Union – This menu item will format the script column to be used in an update statement
-* T-SQL Update Values – This menu item will format the script column to use individual update statements
+  - T-SQL Update Values – This menu item will format the script column to use individual update statements

+PL/SQL (Procedural Language/Structured Query Language)
-* PL/SQL Create Table - ```TODO: update the syntax from Microsoft to Oracle```
+  - PL/SQL Create Table - ```TODO: update the syntax from Microsoft to Oracle```
-* PL/SQL Insert Values – This menu item will format the script column to use individual insert statements
+  - PL/SQL Insert Values – This menu item will format the script column to use individual insert statements
-* PL/SQL Merge Values - ```TODO: create a CTE with SELECT from DUAL for values in a MERGE statement```
+  - PL/SQL Merge Values - ```TODO: create a CTE with SELECT from DUAL for values in a MERGE statement```
-* PL/SQL Select Values - ```TODO: create a CTE with SELECT from DUAL for values```
+  - PL/SQL Select Values - ```TODO: create a CTE with SELECT from DUAL for values```
-* PL/SQL Select Union – This menu item will format the script column to be used in an update statement
+  - PL/SQL Select Union – This menu item will format the script column to be used in an update statement
-* PL/SQL Update Values – This menu item will format the script column to use individual update statements
+  - PL/SQL Update Values – This menu item will format the script column to use individual update statements

+DQL (Documentum Query Language)
-* DQL Append – This menu item will format the script column to be used in an append statement for Documentum (this is used for repeating values)
+  - DQL Append – This menu item will format the script column to be used in an append statement for Documentum (this is used for repeating values)
-* DQL Append/Locked – This menu item will format the script column to be used in an append statement for Documentum (this is used for repeating values) and unlocks and then locks the record.
+  - DQL Append/Locked – This menu item will format the script column to be used in an append statement for Documentum (this is used for repeating values) and unlocks and then locks the record.
+    - The table must contain a column header with 'WHERE'.
+    - Add “WHERE” before the column name in the header you want to use as criteria.
+  - DQL Create – This menu item will format the script column to be used in an create statement for Documentum
+  - DQL Truncate/Append – This menu item will format the script column to be used in an truncate and then append statement for Documentum (this is used for repeating values).
     * The table must contain a column header with 'WHERE'.
     * Add “WHERE” before the column name in the header you want to use as criteria.
-* DQL Create – This menu item will format the script column to be used in an create statement for Documentum
-* DQL Truncate/Append – This menu item will format the script column to be used in an truncate and then append statement for Documentum (this is used for repeating values).
-  * The table must contain a column header with 'WHERE'.
-  * Add “WHERE” before the column name in the header you want to use as criteria.
-* DQL Update – This menu item will format the script column to be used in an update statement for Documentum
+  - DQL Update – This menu item will format the script column to be used in an update statement for Documentum
-* DQL Update/Locked – This menu item will format the script column to be used in an update statement for Documentum and unlocks and then locks the record.
+  - DQL Update/Locked – This menu item will format the script column to be used in an update statement for Documentum and unlocks and then locks the record.
-  * The table must contain a column header with 'WHERE'.
+    - The table must contain a column header with 'WHERE'.
-  * Add “WHERE” before the column name in the header you want to use as criteria.
+    - Add “WHERE” before the column name in the header you want to use as criteria.

+GitHub Markdown
-* GitHub table - creates a table format for GitHub Read Me documentation
+  - GitHub table - creates a table format for GitHub Read Me documentation

+HTML (Hypertext Markup Language)
-* HTML Table - creates a HTML table structure
+  - HTML Table - creates a HTML table structure
-* XML Values - creates XML structure
+  - XML Values - creates XML structure

 <a id="user-content-format-script-options" class="anchor" href="#format-script-options" aria-hidden="true"> </a>
 ###	Format Script Options (Group)